The relative hermitian duality functor: Applications: relative regular holonomic distributions

-\begin{remark} Embedding locally a regular holonomic $\DXS$-module $\shm$ in $\Db_{\XS/S}$ can only occur if $\shm$ is strict, and then occurs if and only if $\Conj_{X,\ov X}^S\shm$ is locally cyclic as a $\DXbS$-module (analogue of Property \ref{properties}\eqref{enum:4}, \cf Proposition~\ref{P:RHD1}).
-However, in contrast with the absolute case, we do not know if this local cyclicity property holds for any strict regular holonomic $\DXS$ or $\DXbS$-modules.
+\begin{remark} Embedding locally a regular holonomic $\DXS$-module $\shm$ in $\Db_{\XS/S}$ by a morphism $\phi$ can only occur if $\shm$ is strict, and even then, as we saw in Proposition \ref {P:RHD1}, this is not sufficient to conclude that $\Conj_{X,\ov X}^S\shm$ is locally cyclic as a $\DXbS$-module (an analogue of Property \ref{properties}\eqref{enum:4}); this holds only up to $S$-torsion, that is, away from the support of the cokernel of $\DXbS\phi\hto \Conj_{X,\ov X}^S\shm$.
+On the other hand, again in contrast with the absolute case, we do not know whether the local cyclicity property holds for any strict regular holonomic $\DXS$ or $\DXbS$-module.
 We consider examples in Section \ref{sec:3}.
-Nevertheless, Corollary \ref{PRHD} implies that, for $\shm$ regular holonomic and strict, the conjunction of $\shm$ and $\Conj_{X,\ov X}^S\shm$ being locally cyclic is equivalent to both being locally generated (over $\DXS$ \resp $\DXbS$) by the same distribution~$u$. \end{remark}
+Nevertheless, Corollary \ref{PRHD} implies that, for $\shm$ regular holonomic and strict, the conjunction of~$\shm$ and $\Conj_{X,\ov X}^S\shm$ being locally cyclic implies that both are, up to $S$-torsion, locally generated (over $\DXS$ \resp $\DXbS$) by the same distribution~$u$. \end{remark}

 By definition, a strict holonomic $\DXS$-module $\shm$ is regular if and only if $i^*_s\shm$ is a regular holonomic $\shd_X$-module.
 This translates as follows for relative distributions.

 \begin{proposition} Let $\Omega'$ be an open subset in $\C^n$, $V$ an open disc centered at the origin in $\C$ and $\Omega=\Omega'\times V$.
 Let $u\in \Gamma (\Omega; \Db_{\XS/S})$ and let